Psychedelia and the Psychedelic movement

 Americans in the 1960s and 70s addressed many controversial issues — from civil rights, the Vietnam War, nuclear proliferation, and the environment to drug use, sexual freedom, and nonconformity.
 Many youth sought spiritual experiences through Eastern Mysticism and psychedelic drugs.

-Music festivals and concerts were a prominant feature of the 60s landscape, and musicians such as Jimi Hendrix, The Grateful Dead, The Who, Janice Joplin were the super-stars of the day.
+Music festivals and concerts were a prominent feature of the 60s landscape, and musicians such as Jimi Hendrix, The Grateful Dead, The Who, Janice Joplin were the super-stars of the day.
 It’s hard to say whether psychedelic music influenced the counterculture or vise versa.
-But a unique artform found expresson in band posters.
+But a unique artform found expression in band posters and album covers.

 The Influence of Op Art & Pop Art